Tamar294/Tamar294/README.md

 I am looking for my next opportunity to join a winning team 🏆, work on challenging projects, and give my best 💯.

+📫 Contact me at: tamarcohen294@gmail.com

+⚡ "The challenge is not learning a new technology – the challenge is knowing how to use it in the best possible way."

-#💻 Technologies I’m proficient in:
+# 💻 Technologies I’m proficient in:

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
   <img src="https://github.com/devicons/devicon/blob/master/icons/flutter/flutter-original.svg" width="50" />